etcinit/enclosure/README.md

 - A complete service/IOC container
 	- [X] Singleton services
-	- [ ] Shared services (cached services)
+	- [X] Shared services (cached services)
 	- [X] Factory functions
-	- [ ] Service providers, which could be defined inside `package.json` or a `providers.json` and be automatically loaded by the container
+	- [ ] Service providers, which could be defined inside `package.json` or a `providers.json` and be automatically loaded by the container (In progress)
 - An alternative to Node's `require` function
-	- [ ] Abstract the process of requiring modules from the filesystem
+	- [X] Abstract the process of requiring modules from the filesystem
-	- [ ] Introduce something losely similar to namespaces from other languages.
+	- [X] Introduce something losely similar to namespaces from other languages.
 Namespaces would be defined based on the filepath in the project: `src/Chromabits/Mailer/MandrillMailer.js` should be accessible by doing something like `var MandrilMailer = use('Chromabits/Mailer/MandrillMailer')`.
 	- [ ] Introduce a new `namespace` key to `package.json` which would be parsed by the Enclosure loader in order to figure out namespace to filesystem mappings.

 ## Current status